- American Physical Society Sites

 To start a new or update a continuing nomination, please see the Prize & Award Nomination Guidelines.

-2020 Selection Committee Members: Bruce Dunham (Chair), Andrei Seryi (Vice-Chair), Rami Kishek (Past Chair), Andrea Macchi ('19 Recipient Advisor), Alexander Valishev, Ying Wu, John Zasadzinski
+2021 Selection Committee Members: Andrei Seryi (Chair), Frank Schmidt (Vice-Chair), Bruce Dunham (Past Chair), Zhirong Huang ('20 Recipient Advisor), Alexander Romanenko, Ying Wu, John Zasadzinski

 Serving a diverse and inclusive community of physicists worldwide is a primary goal for APS.
 Nominations of qualified women, members of underrepresented minority groups, and scientists from outside the United States are especially encouraged.